leonus96/tts_azure/README.md

 4. [Install](https://pub.dev/packages/tts_azure#-installing-tab-) `tts_azure` package.

 ## Usage
+To use this package, add `tts_azure` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/)

 ### Setting up
 First, you must define a new `TTS Azure` object by initializing it and passing it the required parameters as such: